 (Disclosure: Some of the links below may be affiliate links)

-Depending on which index you are following, the bull market is back!
-It is now time to reflect on the recent bear market.
+In 2020, we had a short bear market followed by another bull market.
+After a bear market has ended, it is time to reflect on it.
 If your portfolio is not yet out of the red, it does not hurt to be prepared for the next bull market.

 We have already discussed the things you should do during a bear market.
 The most important of these things is not to panic.
 But when the stock market recovers, there are a few more things you can do.